Consensys/python-solidity-parser/README.md

 ## Generate the parser

-Update the grammar in `./solidity-antlr4/Solidity.g4` and the parser generator script to overwrite the autogenrated parser files in `solidity_parser_antlr/solidity_antlr4`.
+Update the grammar in `./solidity-antlr4/Solidity.g4` and run the antlr generator script to create the parser classes in `solidity_parser_antlr/solidity_antlr4`.
 ```
 #> bash script/antlr4.sh
 ```